 Where should I sit?

 It may take you several concerts to decide where you prefer to sit.
 Do you want to be on the left side of the auditorium close to the front and watch the percussion section?
 Do you want to be in the center near the back and see the bigger picture of the whole performance?
 Do you want to be nearer the front on the right and keep a close eye on the cellos and bass players?
 Because we don’t have assigned seats, you can try out different locations until you find the perfect spot.
-Whatever you choose, you will be able to see more of the orchestra as they perform via our overhead video screens.

 If you arrive late, you will need to wait until a break between pieces for an usher to allow you to enter the hall.
 However, late seating is not available at all performances, depending on the program.
 Please try to arrive in plenty of time to get seated before the lights dim and the concert begins.

 How will I know when the concert is about to begin?

 When you first take your seat, you may find that some musicians are already on stage even though the concert isn’t scheduled to begin for a while.
 Don’t worry; you’re not late.
 The musicians are warming up, checking over their music, looking at difficult music page turns, and getting settled before the concert begins.
 Just before the start of the concert, after all of the members of the orchestra are seated, the lights will dim, and the concertmaster will come out to the front of the stage, take a bow, and signal to the principal oboe player to play the note A. The rest of the orchestra will then tune their instruments to match the oboe.
 The conductor will then come out onto the stage, take a bow, then turn around, mount the podium, and begin the concert.
 It is appropriate to clap for both the concertmaster and the conductor as they bow.